-After you get married, take some additional time to watch the boats or take a walking tour around the area.
+After you get married, take some additional time to watch the boats, or head into the botanical gardens!

 Kerry Park is located on the south side of Queen Anne Hill in Seattle and has breathtaking views of the Seattle Skyline.
 You’ll be able to see the Space Needle, Elliot Bay, and on a clear day, Mount Rainier.
 This is the smallest park on the list at only 1.26 acres, but the views it has are second to none.

 Seattle has some of the most spectacular islands in the PNW.
 Bainbridge Island is a short 35-minute ferry trip from Downtown Seattle.
 If you get married on one of the Washington State Ferries, why not visit Bainbridge Island and take a couple of photos?

 Bainbridge Island is a small community that has many bed and breakfasts as well as beautiful water views.
 You won’t be disappointed if you elope here!

 Why not get married on this picturesque lake right in the middle of Seattle?
 On Lake Union, your pictures are not just limited to the beachfront.
 Lake Union was also made famous in Sleepless in Seattle with its numerous houseboats.